 There are several things to consider here.

-Still, there is another thing to consider as well: perhaps the difficulty lies with us.
+There is another thing to consider: perhaps the difficulty lies with us.

 Hard though it may be to believe, sometimes we can become a little self-righteous and think that we understand life perfectly and the faults all lie with others.
 We must exercise extreme caution that we are not pointing a finger at someone else when Jesus Himself said, “How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?”
 (Matthew 7:4 NIV).